|

 Commercial Structures

-43,764) is the seat of Tippecanoe Co. in West central Indiana
+Lafayette (pop.
+43,764) is the seat of Tippecanoe Co. in

-on the Wabash river.
+West central Indiana on the Wabash river.

-Incorporated in 1853, Lafayette is a commercial
+Incorporated in 1853,

-and manufacturing center located in the middle of a farm region.
+Lafayette is a commercial and manufacturing center located in the

-Manufactured materials include sheet metal, processed food, automobiles,
+middle of a farm region.
+Manufactured materials include sheet metal,

-University is nearby, in West Lafayette.
+and engines.
+Purdue University is nearby, in West Lafayette.

-According to Indiana Business magazine,
+According to Indiana

-"Preserving and renewing vintage Lafayette tops the agenda
+Business magazine, "Preserving and renewing vintage Lafayette

-the $12 million Holiday Inn Select Center City, is being built
+decades, the $12 million Holiday Inn Select Center City, is being built

 with an historic look.
 Things may be looking good for historic

 architecture too.
-According to the magazine: "In the works
+According to the magazine: "In the works is a

-Inc., to be reopened as a movie/dinner theater."
+reopened as a movie/dinner theater."

-New development in a city can be a good thing
+New development in a

-if it reverses urban decay and a bad thing if it's simply seen
+city can be a good thing if it reverses urban decay and a bad thing if

-as a way to "get rid of old buildings."
+it's simply seen as a way to "get rid of old buildings."

 |